Slovene Home Guard: Resistance begins

-The pro-Western groups sought the re-establishment of Yugoslavia, and in common with the communists, the expansion of Yugoslavia to include those Slovene lands that had been annexed by Italy or remained part of Austria after World War I.
+The pro-Western groups sought the re-establishment of Yugoslavia and, in common with the communists, the expansion of Yugoslavia to include those Slovene lands that had been annexed by Italy or remained part of Austria after World War I.

 The leadership of the OF lay in the hands of several communists, Boris Kidrič, Edvard Kardelj, and Franc Leskošek.
 In August, the OF created the Security and Intelligence Service (Varnostno-obveščevalna služba, VOS) to coordinate resistance activities.
 This was a small and select secret police organisation, led by Zdenka Kidrič, Boris Kidrič's wife.
 Although it was part of the OF, the VOS was under exclusive communist control.

-During the second half of 1941, the White Guards remained inactive against the Italians.
-This was in strong contrast to the OF, which took its first armed actions against the Italians following the Axis invasion of the Soviet Union in late June.
-Its armed wing was the Slovene Partisans.
+During the second half of 1941, there was no active resistance by any group to the occupiers.
+At that time, the OF began killing civilians in the city of Ljubljana, and also in the countryside.
 The OF developed an underground organisation in Ljubljana and in the countryside, and the Partisans conducted attacks on Italian forces and sabotaged important targets from July.
 The Italians retaliated against the OF and against the civilian population, conducting operations in the late summer and early autumn that destroyed or broke up many of the Partisan companies and caused losses to others.
 The non-OF groups made contact with Mihailović and planned to provide recruits for his "Yugoslav Army in the Homeland" during a future uprising against the Italians.

 Setbacks to the OF, followed by the onset of a severe and early winter, meant that the Partisans gained little ground until early 1942.
 In December, the VOS began a campaign against Slovenes who were collaborating with the Italians, assassinating several prominent leaders.